AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 - A persisting system **SHALL** be capable of persisting all supported identifier choices (since the persister cannot anticipate which data type or profile might be populated)

-*Must Support between two elements that are a choice between CodeableConcept and Reference*
+*Must Support elements where there is a choice between an element of type CodeableConcept and type Reference*

 A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference` in the profile [ADHA Core Encounter](StructureDefinition-dh-encounter-core-1.html).
 Where both elements are optional and flagged with Must Support in a profile they **SHALL** be treated as a choice of data types:
 - A sending system **SHALL** be capable of populating at least one choice, and **SHOULD** be capable of populating every choice for which the sending system might possess data